 For nearly two thousand years followers of Christ have heeded his words and shared the sacramental meal.
 In breaking bread together and passing the cup, gatherings of faithful Christians around the world and through the centuries have been linked together in communion and touched tangibly by the grace of God.
 For all of our many differences—even with respect to the sacrament itself—the body of Christ has demonstrated rare unity in the unbroken continuity of the practice of partaking of the body and blood of our Savior.

-Today the church finds itself in an unprecedented situation.
-Presently, it is unsafe for many of us to gather in our sanctuary for worship.
+Presently, it is unsafe for some of us to gather in our sanctuary for worship.
 While our separation preserves our health and safety, it imperils the sacramental life of the church and hinders our ability to be nourished and unified at the Lord’s Table.

 A Presbyterian understanding of the sacrament insists that the elements themselves—bread and cup—are not physically transformed when the minister presides over them.
 Rather than believing that God comes down and enters the elements, we hold that the believer receives the elements in faith and is then drawn up into the presence of God by the power of the Holy Spirit.